popgengui/easypopr/README.md

 where the vector argument is one or more config files used by EASYPOP to run a simulation, and the quantity argument gives one of the column names  in the first line of an equ file (one of: Ho, Hs, Ht, Fis, Fst, or Fit), to see the per-generation replicate mean value of the quantity.

+To view per-generation, individual replicate quantities you can callm,

+    plot_easypop_replicate_equ_values( <quantity> <data source> )

+where data source is one of (1) a list of data frams as created by calling 'read.table' on a set of *.equ files, or (2) a vector ofr frile paths to each .equ file you with to read, or (3) one string giving the naeme of an easypop configuration file (as created, for example with a call to setup_easypop).